myon-bioinformatics/AttentionToJapaneseBeginners/README.md

 # 😎Summary
 **🚴‍♂️(ENG)**

-**Acknowledge HARMFUL Shift_JIS, and please pay attention not to let it use as far as possible...**
+**Acknowledge HARMFUL Shift_JIS, and please pay attention not to let it use as far as possible!**

 **🚴‍♀️(JSP)**